History of the Basel Committee

 - a countercyclical capital buffer, which places restrictions on participation by banks in system-wide credit booms with the aim of reducing their losses in credit busts;

-- a leverage ratio - a minimum amount of loss-absorbing capital relative to all of a bank's assets and off-balance-sheet exposures regardless of risk weighting;
+- a leverage ratio - a minimum amount of loss-absorbing capital relative to all of a bank's assets and off-balance sheet exposures regardless of risk weighting (defined as the "capital measure" (the numerator) divided by the "exposure measure" (the denominator) expressed as a percentage);

-- liquidity requirements - a minimum liquidity ratio, intended to provide enough cash to cover funding needs over a 30-day period of stress; and a longer-term ratio intended to address maturity mismatches over the entire balance sheet; and
+- liquidity requirements - a minimum liquidity ratio, the liquidity coverage ratio (LCR), intended to provide enough cash to cover funding needs over a 30-day period of stress; and a longer-term ratio, the net stable funding ratio (NSFR), intended to address maturity mismatches over the entire balance sheet; and

-- additional proposals for systemically important banks, including requirements for augmented contingent capital and strengthened arrangements for cross-border supervision and resolution.
+- additional proposals for systemically important banks, including requirements for supplementary capital, augmented contingent capital and strengthened arrangements for cross-border supervision and resolution.

 These tightened definitions of capital, significantly higher minimum ratios and the introduction of a macroprudential overlay represent a fundamental overhaul for banking regulation.
 At the same time, the Basel Committee, its governing body and the G20 Leaders have emphasised that the reforms will be introduced in a way that does not impede the recovery of the real economy.

 In addition, time is needed to translate the new internationally agreed standards into national legislation.
-To reflect these concerns, a set of transitional arrangements for the new standards was announced as early as September 2010, although national authorities are free to impose higher standards and shorten transition periods where appropriate.
+To reflect these concerns, a set of transitional arrangements for the new standards was announced in September 2010, although national authorities are free to impose higher standards and shorten transition periods where appropriate.

-The new, strengthened definition of capital will be phased in over five years: the requirements were introduced in 2013 and will be fully implemented by the end of 2017.
-Capital instruments that no longer qualify as non-common equity Tier 1 capital or Tier 2 capital will be phased out over 10 years beginning 1 January 2013.
+The strengthened definition of capital will be phased in over five years: the requirements were introduced in 2013 and should be fully implemented by the end of 2017.
+Capital instruments that no longer qualify as common equity Tier 1 capital or Tier 2 capital will be phased out over a 10-year period, beginning 1 January 2013.

-Turning to the minimum capital requirements, the higher minimums for common equity and Tier 1 capital are being phased in from 2013, and will become effective at the beginning of 2015.
-The schedule will be as follows:
+Turning to the minimum capital requirements, the higher minimums for common equity and Tier 1 capital were phased in from 2013, and will become effective at the beginning of 2015.
+The schedule is as follows:

 - The final requirements for common equity and Tier 1 capital will be 4.5% and 6%, respectively, beginning in 2015.